Pharmaceutical Technology & Quality Systems

 PF6210 Research Project — Pharmaceutical Technology and Quality Systems (30 credits)

-The research project will be centred in an industrial pharmaceutical setting.
-Consideration will be given to your chosen project area but all project titles must be approved in advance by the course committee and supervised by a member of academic staff at UCC.
+The research project will be within the field of Pharmaceutical Technology and Quality Systems.
+Consideration will be given to your chosen project area but all project titles must be approved in advance by the course committee and supervised by a member of the academic staff at UCC.

-Note: Taught modules will be offered on a cyclical basis over alternative years.
+Note: Taught modules are offered on a cyclical basis over alternative years.

 PF6210 Research Project — Pharmaceutical Technology and Quality Systems (30 credits)